typedb/typedb-docs/10-query/01-match-clause.md

 Each match clause represents a particular graph pattern via its corresponding query pattern.
 The match clause is then executed as a part of a [Get](/docs/schema/get-query), [Insert](/docs/schema/insert-query), [Delete](/docs/schema/delete-query) or [Aggregate](/docs/schema/aggregate-query) query.
 In the case of a Get query, what we expect to be returned is the tuples of instances fulfilling the specified pattern.

 ## Query pattern anatomy
 As we have seen before, at the core of each query sits a query pattern that describes a subgraph of our particular interest.
 Here we examine the structure of query patterns closer.
-In general patterns can be thought of as different arrangements of statement collections.
+In general, patterns can be thought of as different arrangements of statement collections.
 Graql statements constitute the smallest building blocks of queries.
 Let's have a close look at the constructs of a basic match clause.

 ![Statement structure](/docs/images/query/statement-structure.png)

 - Each statement starts with a **variable** (V) providing a concept reference.
 We can reference both data and schema concepts via variables.
 A Graql variable is prefixed with a dollar sign `$`.

 - The variable is followed by a comma-separated list of **properties** (`P1`, `P2`, `P3`) describing the concepts the variable refers to.
 Here we can see that all the concepts that variable `$p` refers to, must be of type `person`.
-The matched instances are expected to own an attribute of type `name` with value of `"Bob"`.
+The matched instances are expected to own an attribute of type `name` with the value of `"Bob"`.
 Additionally, we require the concepts to own an attribute of type `phone-number` with any value.
 We signal that we want to fetch the owned `phone-number`s as well by defining an extra `$phone` variable.
 Consequently, after performing a match on this statement, we should obtain pairs of concepts that satisfy our statement.

 - We mark the end of the statement with a semi-colon `;`.